Reprising an offer from September and from mid-November, LifeMiles is selling miles with a 200% bonus through December 3.

 You can buy up to 200,000 miles per year, and if you haven’t bought any miles yet this year that means you can buy 200,000 miles now and receive 600,000.
 That comes at a cost of $6600 or 1.1 cent per mile.
 Any purchase from 1000 to 200,000 miles will receive a 200% bonus.

 LifeMiles offers miles cheap so frequently that they’re effectively the unofficial consolidator for Star Alliance airline distressed inventory, you buy seats cheap that other airlines aren’t going to sell (and so are offering them as awards) by buying miles from LifeMiles.

-The frequent flyer program is a separate company from Star Alliance member Avianca, but for the miles to remain valuable the airline needs to stay in business.
-That looks certain to happen thanks to $370 million in loans from the Colombian government as part of the carrier’s bankruptcy restructuring.
+The frequent flyer program is a separate company from Star Alliance member Avianca, but the airline has re-acquired a substantial portion of the stake they already own.
+For the miles to remain valuable the airline needs to stay in business.
+That looks certain to happen now that they’ve received court approval to access debtor-in-possession financing in their bankruptcy case.

 They’re a transfer partner of Citi, American Express, and Capital One so you can combine points into a LifeMiles account, and you can earn their points quickly with their credit card as well.

 You can fly business class to Europe for 63,000 miles each way or Southeast Asia for 78,000.
 And that’s before special deals or cutting the cost with lower-cabin connecting flights.

 I think this is a great deal, and I think both Avianca and LifeMiles will make it through Covid times.
 However my advice is to buy miles only if you have a current use.
 I wouldn’t stock up for the future.
 There have long been great deals on purchase of these miles, and I’d rather pay 1.3 cents in the future while hedging risks than 1.1 cents today if I didn’t have immediate ticketing plans.